software-mansion/react-native-reanimated/packages/docs-reanimated/docs/reanimated-babel-plugin/about.md

 runOnUI(() => obj.bar())(); // Logs 3
 ```

 `__workletContextObject` is a special property that marks an object as a Worklet Context Object.
-It's value doesn't matter, but it's a good practice to use `true` as a value. `worklet` directive in methods will be ignored if the object has this property.
+It's value doesn't matter, but it's a good practice to use `true` as a value. `'worklet'` directive in methods will be ignored if the object has this property.

 ```ts
 const workletContextObject = {